 Treating these conditions may make it more difficult to diagnose or treat bipolar disorder.
 It can also take time to find a suitable medication and the correct dose for the individual.

-However, once a person receives a correct diagnosis and appropriate treatment, medication can help to control the symptoms of bipolar disorder, and these related conditions usually improve as well.
+However, once a person receives a correct diagnosis and appropriate treatment, medication can help manage the symptoms of bipolar disorder, and these related conditions usually improve as well.

-In order to diagnose bipolar disorder, a healthcare provider should begin with a complete medical interview and a physical exam to rule out a physical cause for the person’s behaviors.
+To diagnose bipolar disorder, a healthcare professional should begin with a complete medical interview and a physical exam to rule out a physical cause for the person’s behaviors.

-There is currently no blood test or imaging that can diagnose the condition, but a doctor may suggest tests to rule out other medical conditions that might have similar symptoms.
+There is currently no blood test or imaging to diagnose the condition, but a doctor may suggest tests to rule out other medical conditions with similar symptoms.

-If no medical conditions or medicines are causing the symptoms, the healthcare provider will consider bipolar disorder.
+If no medical conditions or medications are causing the symptoms, the healthcare professional will consider bipolar disorder.
 They may refer the person to a mental health specialist.

-The best person to diagnose bipolar disorder is a psychiatrist or psychiatric nurse practitioner who specializes in the care of people with mental health disorders.
+The best person to diagnose bipolar disorder is a psychiatrist or psychiatric nurse practitioner who specializes in caring for people with mental health disorders.

 Prescribers usually treat bipolar disorder with a combination of medications and talk therapy, or psychotherapy.

-Because bipolar disorder is a lifelong disease, treatment should also be lifelong.
+Because bipolar disorder is a lifelong disease, treatment should also be long term.

 Medications for treating bipolar disorder

-- mood stabilizers, such as lithium and some antiseizure medicines
+- mood stabilizers, such as lithium and some antiseizure medications

-- antipsychotics, to help manage mania and psychotic symptoms
+- antipsychotics, which help manage mania and symptoms of psychosis

 - antidepressants may be used in some cases, depending on the person’s symptoms and other considerations